OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - OWASP ZAP - https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project

 ### Testing Session-based Authentication

 #### Overview

 All significant, if not privileged, actions must be done after a user is properly authenticated; the application will remember the user inside a session.
 When improperly managed, sessions are subject to a variety of attacks where the session of a legitimate user may be abused, allowing the attacker to impersonate the user.
 As a consequence, data may be lost, confidentiality compromised or illegitimate actions performed.

-Sessions must have a beginning and an end.
-It must be impossible for an attacker to forge a session ID: instead, it must be ensured that a session can only be started by the system on the server side.
-Also, the duration of a session should be as short as possible, and the session must be properly terminated after a given amount of time or after the user has explicitly logged out.
-It must be impossible to reuse session ID.
+Session IDs must:

+- always be created on the server side,
+- not be predictable (use proper length and entropy),
+- always be exchanged over secure connections (e.g. HTTPS),
+- be stored securely within the mobile app,
+- be verified when a user is trying to access privileged parts of an application (a session ID must be valid and correspond to the proper level of authorization),
+- be renewed when a user is asked to log in again to perform an operation requiring higher privileges and
+- be terminated on server side and deleted within the mobile app when a user logs out or after a specified timeout.

+It is strongly advised to use proven built-in session ID generators, as they are more secure than building a custom one.
+Such generators exist for most frameworks and languages.

 As such, the scope of this test is to validate that sessions are securely managed and cannot be compromised by an attacker.

 #### Static Analysis

-When server source code is available, the tester should look for the place where sessions are initiated, stored, exchanged, verified and terminated.
+Identify locations in the code where sessions are initiated, stored, exchanged, verified and terminated.
 This must be done whenever any access to privileged information or action takes place.
 For those matters, automated tools or manual search can be used to look for relevant keywords in the target programming language.
 Sample frameworks on server side are:

 - [Spring (Java)](http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#ns-session-mgmt)
 - [PHP](http://php.net/manual/en/book.session.php)